abangfarhan/abangfarhan.github.io/_posts/2025-09-13-training-deep-learning-model-for-captcha.md

     return X_out, y_out
 ```

+Equipped with the above function, I was able to increase the number of training data by **several thousands**.
+Incidentally, augmenting the data like this also serves to improve out-of-sample performance (i.e., reducing overfitting).

 ## Model architecture and training procedure

 I tried several models, but in the end I settled with the following procedures:

-- Preprocess the 2D image into a flat 1D array so that it can be processed by the neural network.
-Since this approach already worked very well, I didn't need to use more complex model like convolution (which could process the 2D image directly).
+- First, preprocess the 2D image into a flat 1D array so that it can be processed by the neural network.
+Since this approach already worked very well, I didn't need to use more complex method like [convolution](https://en.wikipedia.org/wiki/Convolutional_neural_network) (which could process the 2D image directly).
-- For the neural network:
+- Then, for the neural network:
 	- Use a single hidden layer with 200 neurons, and use tanh function for the non-linearity
-	- Apply batch normalization before feeding into the tanh function (very useful for XXX)
+	- Apply batch normalization before feeding into the tanh functio
 	- Use dropout layer and L1 penalty as regularization (useful to get better out-of-sample performance)
 	- Use batch size=128 and 25k number of epochs

+How many parameters does this model have?
+Let's calculate:

+- The input image dimension is 25 x 25 pixels, which means there are 625 numbers as input
+- The hidden layer has 200 neurons
+- The output layer has 43 neurons (since there are 43 possible characters)
+- Now we only need to multiply all the above numbers: 625 x 200 x 43 = 5,375,000

+As you can see, this model have more than 5 million parameters, which means that without proper regularization or with very limited data, the model would likely overfit the training samples.

 Here's the code for setting up the model and loss function: